-Preventative Strategies for Schools and Settings Recognition
+Preventative Strategies for Schools

+Recognition

-For all schools and settings, it is important to develop appropriate strategies in order to prevent the issue of peer on peer/child on child abuse rather than only manage the issues in a reactive way.
-Firstly, and most importantly for schools and settings is recognition that peer on peer/child on child abuse can and will occur on any site even with the most stringent of policies and support mechanisms and that even if incidents are not being reported it does not mean that they are not happening.
-In which case it is important to continue to recognise and manage such risks and learn how to improve and move forward with strategies in supporting young people to talk about any issues and through sharing information with all staff.
-This involves staff analysing any incidents for trends, patterns and identifying any areas around the setting that may appear to be 'less safe'.
-Staff should also have access to regular CPD and training to ensure a consistent approach to managing peer on peer/child on child issues.
+At Skelton Primary School we have appropriate strategies in place in order to prevent the issue of child-on-child abuse rather than responding reactively.

+At Skelton Primary School we recognise that child-on-child abuse can and will occur on any site even with the most stringent of policies and support mechanisms and that even if incidents are not being reported it does not mean that they are not happening.
+In which case it is important to continue to recognise and manage such risks and learn how to improve and move forward with strategies in supporting children to talk about any issues and through sharing information with all staff.
+This involves staff analysing any incidents for trends, patterns and identifying any areas around the site that may appear to be 'less safe'.

+Staff will also have access to regular CPD and training to ensure a consistent approach to managing child-on-child issues.
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-(KCSIE, 2021).
+(KCSIE, 2024).